Starting your new career path as a freelancer can be at the same time quite exhilarating and scary.

 This is another platform where you can offer a wide range of services and very ideal to find your first client.
 On this platform, the idea is to offer simple and fast tasks (known as “gigs” which start at a fee of $5 then you are able to add in “extras” for more services.

 Although the services that you offer here are relatively cheap, it will help you get the hang of working with clients and understanding their needs.

 Freelancer is a great platform worth checking out and are mostly catered to clients that are small businesses.
 Offers posted are from every domain.
 All you have to do is browse through jobs that match your skills then apply for the work.

-The platform also allows you to compete with other freelancers in contest to prove your skills – a great way to give you some more visibility to attract clients.
+The platform also allows you to compete with other freelancers in a contest to prove your skills.
+A great way to give you some more visibility to attract clients.